 One component of WP1 is fish species recognition (individual fish recognition is felt to be too hard).
 Three important steps are required for this process, assuming that the fish have been already detected and segmented from the background: 1) find (or synthesise) the best view of a fish, 2) extract properties useful for recognition and 3) do ontology-based recognition.
 Step 1 has not been tried before for much other than face recognition from video, however, fish shapes are very different and considerably more varied from heads.
 We propose to exploit the multiple tracked views of the same fish to identify the largest (therefore most detailed), most orthogonal view of a fish, from which properties will be extracted for recognition.
 There are a variety of properties to be addressed: boundary shape, colour distributions, special colour features, special boundary features.
 Custom algorithms will be developed for these, some based on eigendecomposition of boundaries and interiors [19], some based on looking for particular features like colour patches or elongated fins, etc. Fish species will be organised into shape and species hierarchies, so that, even if particular species cannot be identified, more general categories such as genus or families can be identified.
 The properties extracted above will be used in a mixed probabilistic (general properties) and discrete (special case) recognition algorithm.
 As about 3000 fish species have been identified in the marine areas being observed, a particularly interesting issue is how deeply down the shape and species hierarchies is it possible for the algorithm to go while still maintaining good performance.
+Based on the state of the art, about 6 species are recognisable from full colour images, and several dozen from silhouettes.
+We will be aiming for a minimum of 100, but this will depend on the species that frequent the observation site.

 WP1 also investigates methods to cluster fish that are not recognised under the given shape and species hierarchies, which will provide marine biologists a tool for identifying rare observations.
-The main novelties of this WP component are: recognition of classes with subtle differences (unlike most current class-based recognition), and recognition of moving, deforming, largely 2D, objects under uncontrolled 3D motion.
+The main novelties of this WP component are: recognition of classes with subtle differences (unlike most current classbased recognition), and recognition of moving, deforming, largely 2D, objects under uncontrolled 3D motion.
 The likely difficulty is identifying small clusters from within a large background of incorrectly rejected known fish, so we propose to initially investigate the use of kernel clustering methods.

-UCATANIA will be primarily responsible for the fish detection, tracking and description and video query.
+UNICT will be primarily responsible for the fish detection, tracking and description and video query.
 UEDIN is primarily responsible for the fish recognition and clustering.
+UEDIN will also investigate detecting and classifying interactions between fish.